ostcar/openslides_pi/README.rst

    ``ssh-keygen``

    Agree to all questions of ssh-keygen.
+Raspbian also requires you to enable the SSH server in ``sudo raspi-config``.

 4. Download the required ansible rolls:
    ``$ ansible-galaxy install -r requirements.yml``